 The benefits of person-centered planning:

-- Focuses on the person’s strengths, not deficits
+- Focuses on the individual’s strengths, not deficits

 - Helps alleviate isolation, stigmatizing labels, loss of opportunity and loss of hope